 - 2.7 Amending the final scope after publication on the NICE website

-This section describes what the scope is, the role of the scoping group and the process used at each stage to develop the scope.
+This chapter describes what the scope is, the role of the scoping group and the process used to develop the scope at each stage.

 The purpose of the scope is to:

-provide an overview of what the social care guidance will include and what will not be covered
+provide an overview of what the clinical guideline will include, and what will not be covered

-identify the key issues that need to be included
+identify the key clinical issues that must be included

-provide information to the social care sector, stakeholders and the public about the expected content of the guidance
+provide information to healthcare and other professionals, stakeholders and the public about the expected content of the guideline

-Populations to be included or excluded.
-For example, different age groups or people with certain types of condition or specific needs or at specific stages of care.
-Or groups that may merit specific consideration (for example, people from particular ethnic groups or with learning disabilities).
+Populations to be included or excluded – for example, age groups or people with certain types of disease or condition.
+Equality groups that may merit specific consideration (for example, specific ethnic groups or people with learning disabilities) are identified.

-Topic-specific information and support for service users and carers.
+Topic-specific information and support for patients and carers.

 The main outcomes that will be considered.